Newborn Essentials Checklist 2026: What You Really Need vs What to Skip

 1. Crib bumpers

-- In the US, crib bumpers have been legally banned from manufacture and sale since 2022 under the Safe Sleep for Babies Act
+- In the US they've actually been banned from manufacture and sale since 2022 under the Safe Sleep for Babies Act, that's how serious it is

 2. Newborn pillows